ShehanUdantha/netflix-clone/README.md

-Create a Netflix HomePage using React js and Tailwindcss
+Create a Netflix Frontend using React js and Tailwindcss